 Standardized fields across all logs and rule matches

-Panther Historical Search is still in it's early phases!
+Panther Data Analytics is still in its early phases!
 For upcoming releases, we have planned: